 CO2 Injection Modeling in Saline Aquifers: Strategic Business Decisions - Successful Storage Project

-Deep saline aquifers present the greatest opportunity for the geological storage of anthropogenic CO2 storage.
+Deep saline aquifers present the greatest opportunity for the geological storage of anthropogenic CO2 storage and pathway to Net-zero by 2050.
 Static geological models and dynamic simulation models are used to predict; the movement of injected CO2 in the aquifer, the CO2 storage mechanisms and the magnitude and extent of the pressure front.

 CO2 storage projects are complex undertaking, requiring an integrated multidisciplinary efforts to make the strategic business decisions; from 'Site Screening' in potential regions to 'Site Characterization' of selected areas and maturing them to 'Qualified Sites' ready for permitting.
 Reservoir modeling can help make all those decisions in each phase: